Bradley International Airport: 20th century

 In 1979, the Windsor Locks tornado ripped through the eastern portions of the airport.
 The New England Air Museum sustained some of the worst damage.
 It reopened in 1981.

 The new Terminal A and Bradley Sheraton Hotel were completed in 1986.
-The Roncari cargo terminal was also built.
+The Roncari cargo terminal was also built about this time.

 21st century

 2001 saw the commencement of the Terminal Improvement Project to expand Terminal A with a new concourse, construct a new International Arrivals Building and centralize passenger screening.
 The airport expansion was part of a larger project to enhance the reputation of the Hartford metropolitan area as a destination for business and vacation travel.
 The new East Concourse, designed by HNTB, opened in September 2002.

-In December 2002 a new International Arrivals Building opened west of Terminal B, housing the Federal Inspection Station with one jetway.
+In December 2002, a new International Arrivals Building opened west of Terminal B, housing the Federal Inspection Station with one jetway.
 Two government agencies support the facility; U.S. Customs and Border Protection and the U.S. Department of Agriculture.
 The FIS Terminal can process more than 300 passengers per hour from aircraft as large as a Boeing 747.
 This facility cost approximately $7.7 million, which included the building and site work, funded through the Bradley Improvement Fund.
-Currently the International Arrivals Building is utilized by Delta Air Lines and Frontier Airlines (Apple Vacations) for their seasonal service to Cancun, Mexico and Punta Cana, Dominican Republic.
+Currently the International Arrivals Building is utilized by Aer Lingus for their year round service to Dublin.
 All international arrivals except for those from airports with customs preclearance are processed through the IAB.
 International departures are handled from the existing terminal complex.

-Northwest Airlines launched Hartford's first direct flight to Europe in July 2007, employing Boeing 757s on a route to Amsterdam.
+In July 2007, Northwest Airlines launched a route to Amsterdam, Hartford's first direct flight to Europe.
 Three months later, the Airbus A380 visited Bradley on its world tour, stopping in Hartford to showcase the aircraft to Connecticut workers for Pratt & Whitney and Hamilton Sundstrand, both divisions of United Technologies, which helped build the GP7000 TurboFan engines, which is an option to power the aircraft.
 Bradley Airport is one of only 68 airports worldwide large enough to accommodate the A380.
 No carriers provide regular A380 service to Bradley, but the airport occasionally is a diversion airfield for JFK-bound A380s.

-Northwest Airlines terminated its service to Holland in October 2008, attributing its decision to the increased cost of jet fuel.
+Northwest Airlines terminated its service to Amsterdam in October 2008 because of the increased cost of jet fuel.
 In the same month, Embraer, an aerospace company based in Brazil, selected Bradley as its service center for the Northeastern United States.
 An $11 million project was begun with support from teams of the Connecticut Department of Transportation and Connecticut's Economic and Community Development.
 The center is intended to be a full maintenance and repair facility for its line of business jets and is expected to employ up to 60 aircraft technicians.
 The facility was temporarily closed ten months after opening due to economic conditions, reopening on February 28, 2011.

-On June 22, 2012 the Connecticut Airport Authority board approved the hiring of Kevin A. Dillon as the Executive Director for the Connecticut Airport Authority, including Bradley International Airport.